Environmental Sciences (ES)

 ES 4293.
 Human Dimensions of Wildlife Management.
 (3-0) 3 Credit Hours.

-Prerequisite: ES 3033.
+Prerequisite: ES 1113 and ES 1123 with a grade of at least a C-.
 This course will introduce students to the role that humans play in the management of wildlife and how people's knowledge, values, and behaviors influence conservation decisions.
-Students taking this course will develop an understanding of the social, political, and economical drivers of wildlife management.
-They will also explore ways to engage stakeholders in wildlife management through conservation tools and effective communication that considers human dimensions.
-An emphasis will be placed on working with private landowners, and in so doing train students to work in private landscapes where culture, society, politics, and economics often provide the context for management decisions.
-Generally offered: Spring even years.
-Differential Tuition: $150.
+Students taking this course will develop an understanding of the social, political, and economical drivers of wildlife management and explore ways to engage stakeholders in wildlife management through conservation tools and effective communication that considers human dimensions.
+An emphasis will be placed on working with private landowners to train students to work in private landscapes where culture, society, politics, and economics often provide the context for management decisions.
+This is highly relevant in Texas, where private lands comprise around 95% of the state.
+Generally offered: Spring in even years.
+This course has Differential Tuition.

 ES 4303.
 Principles of Wildlife Management.
 (3-0) 3 Credit Hours.

-Prerequisite: ES 4243.
 Ways of conserving desired numbers of animals for the overall best interests of society, be they aesthetic, ecological, economic, commercial, or recreational; includes management of endangered species, exploited species, wildlife communities in nature reserves, and wildlife pests.
 Generally offered: Spring even years.
-Differential Tuition: $150.
+This course has Differential Tuition.

 ES 4503.
 Introduction to Environmental Risk Assessment.
 (3-0) 3 Credit Hours.